bjwill63/docs/docs/csharp/language-reference/keywords/async.md

 ```

 > [!IMPORTANT]
->  For more information about tasks and the code that executes while waiting for a task, see [Asynchronous Programming with Async and Await](../Topic/Asynchronous%20Programming%20with%20Async%20and%20Await%20\(C%23%20and%20Visual%20Basic\).md).
+>  For more information about tasks and the code that executes while waiting for a task, see [Asynchronous Programming with async and await](../../../csharp/programming-guide/concepts/async/asynchronous-programming-with-async-and-await.md).
 For a full WPF example that uses similar elements, see [Walkthrough: Accessing the Web by Using Async and Await](../Topic/Walkthrough:%20Accessing%20the%20Web%20by%20Using%20Async%20and%20Await%20\(C%23%20and%20Visual%20Basic\).md).
 You can download the walkthrough code from [Developer Code Samples](http://go.microsoft.com/fwlink/?LinkId=255191).

 ## Return Types
  An async method can have a return type of <xref:System.Threading.Tasks.Task>, <xref:System.Threading.Tasks.Task%601>, or [void](../../../csharp/language-reference/keywords/void.md).
 The method can't declare any [ref](../../../csharp/language-reference/keywords/ref.md) or [out](../../../csharp/language-reference/keywords/out.md) parameters, but it can call methods that have such parameters.